-We talked to Patricia Monthe of MEDx eHealthCenter about a nurturing ecosystem for a smarter healthcare and here is what she said about it.
+Patricia Monthe of MEDx eHealthCenter tells us about a nurturing ecosystem for smarter healthcare.

 First of all, how are you and your family doing in these COVID-19 times?